-- images created or shared are used to abuse peers e.g., by selling images online or obtaining images to share more widely without consent to publicly shame. - 3.23 Producing and sharing nudes and semi-nudes of under 18s is illegal. - 3.24 At St. Cuthbert's RC High School when we find incidents where this has happened, we will: - Ensure we deal with this appropriately and by the principle of proportionality. - DSLs/Deputy DSLs will utilise the guidance from Guidance for Sharing nudes and seminudes: advice for education settings working with children and young people DfE December 2020 to determine if this is aggravated or experimental. - Decision making will be guided by this document.
+- children and young people digitally manipulate an image of a young person into an existing nude online. - images created or shared are used to abuse peers e.g., by selling images online or obtaining images to share more widely without consent to publicly shame. - 3.23 Producing and sharing nudes and semi-nudes of under 18s is illegal. - 3.24 At St Cuthbert's Roman Catholic High School when we find incidents where this has happened, we will: - Ensure we deal with this appropriately and by the principle of proportionality. - DSLs/Deputy DSLs will utilise the guidance from UKIS, 2024, Sharing nudes and seminudes: advice for education settings working with children and young people March 2024 to determine if this is aggravated or experimental. - Decision making will be guided by this document.
 To summarise the team will assess whether there is an immediate risk to any child or young person. - If a referral should be made to the police and/or children's social care - If it is necessary to view the image(s) in order to safeguard the child or young person in most cases, images or videos should not be viewed.
 They should never be copied, printed, shared, stored or saved this is illegal. - what further information is required to decide on the best response - whether the image(s) has been shared widely and via what services and/or platforms.
 This may be unknown. - whether immediate action should be taken to delete or remove images or videos from devices or online services - any relevant facts about the children or young people involved which would influence risk assessment. - if there is a need to contact another education, setting or individual. - whether to contact parents or carers of the children or young people involved in most cases they should be involved - 3.25 All members of staff must recognise their duty in reporting the sharing of nudes and seminudes, either as a result of a direct disclosure or that of a young person reporting on another person's behalf.